preset-io/embedded-example/README.md

 Access [Preset Manager](https://manage.app.preset.io/app/), click on the three ellipses for your Workspace and select **Edit Workspace Settings**.
 Then navigate to the **Embedded** tab, and paste the public key content.
 Finally, copy the **Key Id** visible in the UI, and add it to your `.env` file.

-Then access `http://localhost:8081/pem-key-auth` in the browser
+Then access `http://localhost:8081/?auth_type=pem` in the browser to load the embedded dashboard using a guest token that's encoded locally.

 ### `dashboardUiConfig` parameters